rslifka/fate_of_all_fools/README.md

 1. Click on the TamperMonkey extension icon in your browser.
 1. Click on the FOAF script.
 1. Replace the three Google URLs with the three URLs to your Google Sheet (one for each weapon category).

+# Credits

+* The authors of [Destiny Item Manager](https://www.destinyitemmanager.com/) have really put out a phenomenal tool that is essential to my Destiny experience.
+My laptop has been open next to me for years with DIM running on it and it forms the foundations of all of these improvements of course.
+* Mercules904 over on Reddit for his years of round-ups.
+Data for FOAF comes from his amazing collection of weapon stats [here](https://docs.google.com/spreadsheets/d/1_6zsM7kzvg0aUT8YtM_-Wg_5K1gKDOlrwfVzutEjq-s/edit#gid=0).